timgent/data-flare/README.md

 A data quality library build with spark and deequ, to give you ultimate flexibility and power in ensuring your data is of high quality.

+# What does this library give you?
+* The ability to neatly define and run quality checks on your data efficiently
+* The ability to store those quality checks results.
+Currently available in ElasticSearch or you can extend our library to add a custom repository
+* The ability to store the metrics underlying those quality checks, for example tracking size of your datasets over time.
+Currently available in ElasticSearch or you can extend our library to add a custom repository

 # Key Concepts
 * A `ChecksSuite` is a suite of checks that perform a given types of checks
 * A checks suite is made up of a number of `QCCheck`s.
 QCChecks define a check to do on the data.
 The types of `QCCheck`s